RobertTalbert/discretecs/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md

 (If both of these happen, your grade is not necessarily lowered any further.)

+If the criteria for both plus *and* minus grades are met (for example the Class Prep requirement is not met but you score above 85% on the final exam) then the modifiers cancel out, and you retain just the base grade without modification.

 Note: Significant deficiencies in Class Prep submissions may warrant a further reduction in your grade.

 *Exceptions:* GVSU does not award grades of A+ or D-.